laggykiller/sticker-convert/README.md

                         - imagequant = Best quality but slow
                         - fastoctree = Fast but image looks chunky
-                        - none = No image quantizing, large image size as result --cache-dir CACHE_DIR
+                        - none = No image quantizing, large image size as result --force-pywebp        Force using pywebp for encoding webp files instead of Pillow.
+  --cache-dir CACHE_DIR
                         Set custom cache directory.
                         Useful for debugging, or speed up conversion if cache_dir is on RAM disk.